01 of 05

 Use any type of sharp scissors to make the clips.
 Spring loaded scissors that open automatically after each cut help keep your hands from becoming tired.
 Most types have handles that your fingers wrap around rather than into, eliminating the holes that can make your fingers sore after many cuts.

-I use the Heritage snips shown above.
-They're available from many sources.
+Heritage snips are the scissors shown above.
+They're available from many sources, including Amazon.

 Make clips straight into every seam allowance, spacing them 1/4" to 3/8" or so apart and stopping before you reach the seam.
 Be careful to clip in only one direction at seam intersections.
 Clipping in two directions in those areas removes chunks of fabric, resulting in gaps along frayed edges.